-Does a late credit card payment look bad on my credit report?
+Does a late credit card payment affect my credit report?

-There are two types of late payments that affect your credit report, according to credit reporting body Veda:
+There are two types of late payments that affect your credit report, according to credit-reporting bureau Equifax:

 - Late payment: Payment was more than 14 days late past the due date.
 Late payments are classed as “repayment information” and they stay on your credit report for up to 2 years.

-- Consumer credit default: Payment was more than 60 days overdue and the due amount was $150 or more (Privacy Act 1988).
+- Default: Payment was more than 60 days overdue and the due amount was $150 or more.
 Defaults stay on your credit report for up to 5 years.

 - Serious credit infringement: Payment was more than 60 days overdue for $150 or more, and lender has sent a written notice to your last known address but you have not contacted them or paid the debt.
 Lender waits 6 months after sending notice, then lists infringement on credit report.
 Infringements stay on your credit report for up to 7 years.

-Both late payments and credit defaults have a negative effect on your credit rating, but defaults are possibly worse, because details of the overdue debt are not removed from your credit report even after they are paid.
-This can drastically lower your credit rating in the short-term and continues to have some effect as long as it remains on your credit report.
+Both late payments and credit defaults have a negative effect on your credit rating, but defaults are potentially worse due to the fact that instances of overdue debt are not removed from your credit report, even after they’re paid.
+This can negatively impact your credit rating in the short-term and continues to make you a less attractive lending prospect as long as it remains on your credit report.

 Before listing a default on your credit report, your credit card lender must send you a written notice asking you to repay the overdue debt and warning you that if you don’t pay it now, they will list the default on your credit report.

-Making one late payment on its own is not enough to ruin your credit card – if you repay it and make your repayments on time from then on.
-But a number of late payments on your credit report is a sign of significant financial stress, so it will make lenders reluctant to lend you a loan or a credit card in the future.
+Making one late payment on its own is not enough to ruin your credit card – if you repay it and make your repayments on time from that point on.
+But a number of late payments on your credit report is a sign of significant financial stress or just plain bad money management skills, so it may make lenders reluctant to approve you for a loan or a credit card in the future.

 Keep in mind that late payments are just one thing that affect your credit rating and show up on your credit report.
 Find out how to check your credit report here, and follow our tips for improving your credit rating here.